 A. Retail Arbitrage – It’s possible that you might know someone you could hire to focus on garage sales, thrift stores, and other retail arbitrage sourcing in your area.
 Some people are afraid of training potential competition, but there are ways to avoid that.
 A great resource for leaning how to find, train, and hire quality people who can source inventory for you is Ryan Grant’s book Outsourcing Sourcing.
 I highly recommend it as it answers every question you may have about hiring someone to source in your local area.

 B. Online Arbitrage – There are many different ways you can outsource your OA.
 Some people hire VAs (Virtual Assistants) to source for them.
 They train a VA to find items online that meet certain sourcing parameters.
 Then the Amazon seller decides which items to actually buy.
 Other online sellers pay for a shared VA group and get daily sourcing lists.
-We currently use Cyber Monkey Deals for many of our OA finds and are trying out some other services as well.
+We found good success with Rabbit Hole Riches (here and here) and Gated List for many of our OA finds and are trying out some other services as well.

 C. Prepping, Packing, & Shipping (PPS) – Not only can you hire someone locally to prep, pack, and ship your items to Amazon, but there are also many reputable companies around the country who will do all of that work for you.
 They can remove price stickers, poly bag, shrink wrap, etc. Then once the items are prepped for Amazon, they can pack them and ship them off to Amazon for you.
-Some PPS companies (like MyPrepCenter) are set up so you can ship your online arbitrage buys directly to them and they will prep, pack, and ship it for you.
+Some PPS companies (like MyPrepCenter or Brown Box Ninja) are set up so you can ship your online arbitrage or wholesale buys directly to them and they will prep, pack, and ship it for you.
 If you live near a PPS company, see if they will allow you to drop off your retail arbitrage items at their local warehouse.

 D. Household Cleaning and Lawn Maintenance – This might not be considered part of your business, but the same philosophy applies.
 Why would you stop your $75 per hour job selling on Amazon to clean your house when you could easily hire a quality maid service for much less?
 Same goes for taking care of your lawn.

-4. Always be thankful.
 (Yes, I know I said there would be 3 keys, but it’s those who go above and beyond what’s expected of them that truly succeed).
 Remember to be thankful for the flexibility and freedom that selling online provides.
 Be thankful for the help of others, and give back.
-Be thankful for the mistakes you make so you don’t repeat them.
-Be thankful for all of the Amazon FBA seller related books that help straighten out the learning curve.
+Be thankful for the mistakes you make and the lessons you’ve learned from them.
+Be thankful for all of the Amazon FBA seller related books/courses that help straighten out the learning curve.
 Be thankful for the amazing opportunity this business model presents.

 Those are the 3 (actually 4) main keys that have helped Rebecca and I find success with our FBA business.
 Are we perfect in all of these areas?
 No, but we aim to do our best, learn what we can, apply what we’ve learned, and share those lessons with you on this blog.

 Yes, it’s totally possible to make a full-time income selling on Amazon, and I’d love to help you meet that goal.
-Be sure to scroll up and sign up to follow this blog.
+Be sure to click subscribe below and follow this blog.
 You’ll get a newsletter about once a week with helpful tips and strategies to turn part-time hours into a full-time income with Amazon FBA.